privateprep/coding-space-website/src/pages/blog/2024-06-27-code-4-change-2024-protect-our-planet.md

           **S﻿ustainable Development Goal:** Clean Water and Sanitation
 ---
-Three cheers for our creative coders!
-Our Code 4 Change 2024 participants have completed and submitted their awe-inspiring programming projects.[](https://code4change.thecodingspace.com/)\
-[​\
-​](https://www.facebook.com/thecodingspace)We hope you’ll join us in acknowledging and celebrating their hard work and creativity in devising solutions to problems facing our planet.
-Their generosity of spirit sets an excellent example for us all.
+[​](https://www.facebook.com/thecodingspace)We hope you’ll join us in acknowledging and celebrating our coders' hard work and creativity in devising solutions to problems facing our planet.
+For each submission, The Coding Space made a donation to The Nature Conservancy, supporting the preservation of our natural world.